 Transaxillary incisions leave no scarring on the breasts.
 Periareolar incisions can’t handle larger silicone implant sizes.
 Inframammary incisions create the largest scar.

-Can Breast Enhancement Be Combined With A Breast Lift?
+Can Breast Augmentation Be Combined With A Breast Lift?

 If the patient has a good deal of sagging breast skin, either from pregnancy, childbirth, and breastfeeding, or from gaining and losing a good deal of weight,

 Dr. Lipton may recommend performing a breast lift with augmentation.
 This enables Dr. Lipton to remove much of the excess skin and sagging prior to placing the implants.
 Augmentation alone doesn’t solve breast sagging.

 Recovery from breast enhancement surgery is not as difficult as you might assume.
 For the first few days, you will have some discomfort, but it doesn’t usually require serious pain medication.
 Your chest will likely feel tight, but this is perfectly normal as the tissue needs to stretch and the implants need to settle into place.
 When you first look at your new breasts, they may appear too high on the chest.
 But this is also normal, as settling will bring the implants down somewhat.
 Most patients can return to work in just four or five days.
 You can begin non-impact activity in a week or so, but impact exercise needs to wait for at least one month.
 Specific upper body exercises can resume in six weeks.

 It’s important for patients to understand that breast enhancement is not a one-and-done thing.
 Implants do have a lifespan, although that lifespan is increasing.
 Generally, it is assumed that implants will last around ten years, although they can last longer.
 When an implant reaches its lifespan it will rupture, and you’ll need to have replacement surgery.
 Most people will have at least two surgeries over the course of their lives.
 Replacement surgery is somewhat easier, however, because the incisions can be made through the original incisions.